ryanmimrie/Protocols-Dry-Lab/PackageSetups/kraken2.md

 ```

 ## Custom Databases
 It may be more efficient for some studies to use custom databases.
-This is especially true for studies of non-human multicellular eukaryotes, who are otherwise only present in the largest `core_nt` database.
+This is especially true for studies of non-human multicellular eukaryotes, which are otherwise only present in the largest `core_nt` database.

 First, make a directory for the custom database and download taxonomy files
 ```bash